Finding his way to his passion and finishing his degree

 As the years went by, Brian kept revisiting the thought of returning to school to finish the degree he’d started.
 When he found out about the Multidisciplinary Studies (MdS) degree program through a friend, he knew it was the answer to that nagging question of how he’d get his degree done.

-“I met with my adviser and laid out everything,” Brian says.
+“I met with my advisor and laid out everything,” Brian says.
 “I realized I’d be able to transfer all the credits I’d earned and finish the degree on my own terms in a way that was beneficial to me.”

 This time, going back to school captivated Brian.
 He had perspective on the world, and he’d chosen a career path.
 Now courses that could support that path held great appeal.
 Wanting to branch out on his own as an independent contractor in the world of film, TV, and documentary, he opted for coursework that would give him the tools necessary to be successful.
 He enrolled in film studies classes and polished up his journalism skills.